This time of year, life can get a little stressful – especially when you’re struggling to find the perfect gift for everyone on your list.

 - Rock tumbler kits

 - Fossil and arrowhead guides

 - Butterfly grow kits

 - Break open geode kits

-- Skin care advent calendars: A healthy update to traditional candy calendars.
-They’re offered by a number of different companies including Sephora, BareMinerals and Kiehl’s.
+- Skin care advent calendars: A healthy take on traditional candy calendars.
+They’re offered by a number of different companies, including Sephora, BareMinerals and Kiehl’s.

 - Health DNA Kits: Learn about your genetics, predisposition to certain diseases, as well as the best fitness and nutrition choices for your body type with these kits.
 They’re offered through companies such as Ancestry and 23andMe.